 The NCA's Serious Crime Analysis Section (SCAS) works to identify the potential emergence of serial killers and serial rapists at the earliest stage of their offending.

-Once my searches are complete, I write a report detailing any similar offences and suspects, including my justifications for highlighting these cases to the investigation.
-This report is then sent to the investigating officer so that they can progress enquiries.
+A report is prepared detailing any similar offences and/or potential suspects identified, including justifications for highlighting the offences or persons to the investigation.
+The report is then sent to the investigating officer so that they can progress any enquiries.

 Crime Analysts also support investigations by carrying out research on suspects or unidentified offenders using police national databases and other data sources.
 The research carried out may result in the discovery of new information which can inform analysis and provide lines of enquiry to investigations.